Kaveeshamalindi/Flower_Catcher/README.md

 ## 🎮 Gameplay

-Move your basket left and right to catch falling flowers before they reach the ground.
+- Move your basket left and right to catch falling flowers before they reach the ground.
-Each flower gives points, and special golden flowers give bonus points.
+- Each flower gives points, and special golden flowers give bonus points.

-Try to survive 60 seconds and achieve the highest score!
+**Try to survive 60 seconds and achieve the highest score !**

 ---